davehorner/startt/README.md

   Set the shake animation duration in milliseconds (default: 2000ms).
 - `-dbg` or `--debug-chrome`
   Rewrite any URL arguments to use the `debugchrome://` prefix for [debugchrome-cdp-rs](https://crates.io/crates/debugchrome-cdp-rs) support.
+- `--gui`
+  Launch the graphical user interface for managing grids, running demos, and launching commands.

 **Examples:**